ballerina-platform/ballerina-distribution/examples/named-worker-with-on-fail-clause/named_worker_with_on_fail_clause.md

 # Named worker with on fail clause

-The `on fail` clause can be incorporated into a named worker, to handle any errors that occur within the worker's body.
+The `on fail` clause can be used with a named worker, to handle any errors that occur within the worker's body.

 ::: code named_worker_with_on_fail_clause.bal :::